Get insider access

 Nikon D780

 The Nikon D780 is better overall than the Canon EOS 6D Mark II.
 Both are full-frame DSLRs that can take high-quality images, but the Nikon is a higher-end camera aimed at more advanced shooters.
 It has a faster max burst rate and a more effective autofocus system, which borrows from the mirrorless Nikon Z 6 when shooting in Live View, giving you more versatility for different shooting situations.
 Unlike the Canon, the Nikon can also record 4k video and offers more frame rate options in 1080p, including 120 fps for slow-motion footage.
-The Nikon also has a longer battery life, although it's slightly heavier and bulkier than the Canon.
+The Nikon is slightly heavier and bulkier than the Canon, although it has a longer battery life.

 Test Results